AdamMcCarthyCompSci/Dublin-Bus-App/README.md

 The site is built as a desktop-first application but is responsive to allow it to work seamlessly on smaller view ports like phones and tablets.

-The finished web application can be view at https://d11kr48bq6bduz.cloudfront.net/
+The finished web application can be viewed at https://d11kr48bq6bduz.cloudfront.net/

 ## Installation Instructions